Teaching English or French

 |Hispanic or Latino||552|

-Students from other countries are interested in English or French, too.
+Americans aren’t the only ones with an interest in English or French.
 About 16.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia